celer-pkg/celer/docs/en-US/introduce_cache_artifacts.md

 **3. Source Modifications**

-- Applied patches: The patch file contents are factored into the composite cache key computation.
+- Applied patches: The patch file is included in the cache key computation.

 **4. Dependency Graph**